lib64/knifefish128/README.md

 ## Build and Run

-This repository contains a command-line proof of concept program meant for testing and benchmarking.
+This repository contains a command-line proof of concept program for testing and benchmarking.

 ```bash
 git clone https://github.com/lib64/knifefish128